kidtronnix/sentiment/README.md

 ### Setup!
 Authenticate with Google APIs

-To run this code you local enviroment needs to have google's [default application credentials](https://developers.google.com/identity/protocols/application-default-credentials) setup.
+To run this code your local enviroment needs to have google's [default application credentials](https://developers.google.com/identity/protocols/application-default-credentials) setup.

 ```
 $ gcloud init